 - Choose start and end times, then Next > Done.

-If you change your mind it’s easy to reverse any of these settings by following the same path.
+If you change your mind, it’s easy to reverse any of these settings by following the same path.
 Bear in mind that Google Assistant is improving all the time.
 We have a great overview of the voice commands you can use to get the most out of your smart device.